html2wp/simple-live-editor/README.md

 ## How to use the plugin?
 Go to the customize view and hover on any text or image and click the editing icon to edit them.

+## Changelog

+### 2.0
+* New editing capabilities (tinymce, bg-images, etc.) with page builder features

+### 1.0.1
+* Support for php version 5.3 and not dependent on libxml anymore
+* Added notification about editing capabilities in page editing view

+### 1.0
+* First release with text and image editing